thorsten/phpMyFAQ/docs/administration.md

   be invisible.
 Suggested FAQs are deactivated by default to prevent any abuse.

 - **Sticky?**
-  If a FAQ is "sticky" it is a very important FAQ record and will always be shown on all pages on the right column.
+  If a FAQ is "sticky" it is a crucial FAQ record and will always be shown on all pages on the right column.
-  You should mark records as sticky if they're very important for your whole FAQ.
+  You should mark records as sticky if they're crucial for your whole FAQ.
 Sticky records also appear at the top positions of the lists of FAQ entries.

 - **Comments?**